gvenzl/dbpm/README.md

         ]
     }

-Any prerequisites will be verified first and if not present the installation aborted!
+Any dependencies will be verified first and if not present the installation aborted!

 **name:** Name of the package.
 (100 char max)
 **description:** Package description (4000 char max)